 The City has developed a Comprehensive Sign Policy in place to try to address sidepath/multi-use path conflict points.
-They also have developed and adopted Pedestrian Crossing Treatment Warrants as well as installing enhanced treatments on multi-use paths adjacent to or crossing roadways in the attempt to reduce conflicts between motorists, bicyclists and pedestrians.
+They also have developed and adopted Pedestrian Crossing Treatment Warrants as well as installed enhanced treatments on multi-use paths adjacent to or crossing roadways in the attempt to reduce conflicts between motorists, bicyclists and pedestrians.
 Their current treatments include:

-- Raised right-turn bypasses that serve as a speed humps for motorists turning right that also facilitate a 90-degree approach for bicycles entering the crosswalk; - (2) Pedestrian-actuated crossing signals that trigger flashing beacon signs to allow bicyclists to cross safely at un-signalized crosswalks.
-One of these crossings can be activated by a bicycle-detecting loop in the bike lane;
+- Raised right-turn bypasses that serve as speed humps for motorists turning right and also facilitate a 90-degree approach for bicycles entering the crosswalk; - (2) Pedestrian-activated crossing signals that trigger flashing beacon signs to allow bicyclists to cross more safely at unsignalized crosswalks.
+One of these crossings can be activated by a bicycledetecting loop in the bike lane;